startup-engineering/000-how-to-build-the-future/10-after-web2.md

 **Peter Thiel:** When people invest and things don't work out, the right thing to do is course correct.
 And when people don't invest and something works, they remain anchored to their original view and tend to be very cynical.

 **Marc Andreessen:**  Exactly.
 The more successful missed investments get, the more expert we become on what's wrong with them.
-(Dammit square!
-J )
+(Dammit Square!
+J)

-But seriously—if you think you can execute on an idea that someone tried 5-10 years ago and failed, good VCs will be open to it.
+But seriously – if you think you can execute on an idea that someone tried 5-10 years ago and failed, good VCs will be open to it.
 You just have to be able to show that now is the time.

 **Peter Thiel:**  What's the one thing that younger entrepreneurs don't know that they should?